kyawkyaw/simpleCoreCLRHost/README.md

 # simpleCoreCLRHost

-  This c++ app allows to run custom C# method from compiled C# .dll on Linux and OS X using coreCLR.
+  This C++ app allows to run custom C# method from compiled C# .dll on Linux and OS X using coreCLR.
-  In our example that C# method runs C++ class functions via C wrapper.
+  In our example that C# method runs C++ class methods on C++ objects using pointers and delegates.
   It's code is based on [example from coreCLR](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts/unixcoreruncommon) and was done with big help from [**@janvorli**](https://github.com/janvorli), who patiently answered my questions.